How to Decide Whether to Pay for Local Business Listings

 Speaking of your competitors, are they getting customers from their listing?
 It’s hard to say 100% for sure if they are, but you can look at their reviews to see if their listing is getting action from real customers.
 Read the reviews to see if the network seems to attract positive reviewers, as some tend to only attract reviewers who have something to complain about.

-Does the listing come as a package deal?
+Does the online business listing come as a package deal?

 Some local business directories come as a package deal through services like Yext.
 Their packages will usually start at $99 per year for a paid listing on one network, or $499 per year for listings on many of the top local business directories.